kentrg/kantox-k8s-challenge/README.md

-This is a simple nginx application to demonstarte working with argocd.
+This is a simple nginx application to demonstarte working application with Argocd.
+# TODO description